 What is the fin rot?

-Fin rot is a common disease that describes the rot or decay of the fins or tail of a fish, this is caused by bacteria that eats your fish’s fins.
-These illnesses are easy to treat but can lead to other serious problems – it can rot the whole fish’s body and cause death If left untreated.
+This is a usual disease that leads to the decay of the tail or the fins of a fish, this is caused by bacteria that eats your fish’s fins.
+These illnesses are easy to treat but can lead to other serious problems – it can rot the whole fish’s body and cause death if left untreated.

-Fin rot starts at the fins edge, and then destroys more tissue until it reaches the base.
-When it reaches the base, the fish will never be able to regenerate lost tissue.
-At this point, the disease can begin to invade the body of the fish; this is called advanced fin and body decay.
+The rot of fins begin at the edge of the fins, then it destroys other tissues till it reaches the base.
+Once at the base, the fish is not able to regenerate worn out tissues, and tissues that are lost, the rot now can begin to invade the body of the fish; this is called advanced fin and body decay.

 Fin Rot Symptoms in Aquarium Fish

 - In the first stage of the fin rot, the fins and / or tail begin to show a change in color, especially at the edges.
 Depending on the color of the fish, the color may change to white, red, or black.

 - While the infection circulates, little fragments of the fin gradually die as they fall of and the edges become stunted.
 With time the fins of the fish get smaller and shorter as the dead flesh keeps shedding fins that are affected.
 An entire fin and / or tail is rotten, and infection begins to invade the body, which can lead to loss of life.

 What can lead to the rot of fins?